Get to know me

 (she/her pronouns)

-During my training years I completed practicums at the Gifford School offering mental health support to adolescents in a therapeutic school setting, and Westwood Lodge Hospital offering crisis stabilization services and devised treatment plans for adults experiencing mental health crises in a psychiatric inpatient hospital setting.
+During my training years I completed practicums at a local therapeutic school offering mental health support to adolescents, and offering crisis stabilization services for adults experiencing mental health crises in a psychiatric inpatient hospital setting.
 During my pre-doctoral internship years, I trained at the University of Massachusetts-Dartmouth in their counseling center providing individual therapy and workshops to university students, and the Integrated Center for Child Development doing neuropsychological assessments on children and adolescents, providing individual psychotherapy, parent coaching, and skills groups for parents and workshops for children with socioemotional challenges.
 My postdoctoral fellowship was completed at Tufts University in the counseling center providing individual psychotherapy to university students, facilitating a support group for students with undocumented immigration status, and providing workshops to international students and peer mentors.
 My dissertation focused on understanding the experiences of individuals who have older siblings with high functioning autism and the affects on identity in emerging adulthood.

 All of these prior experiences informed the way I practice today, and positioned me well to support adults experiencing a variety of mental health concerns.
 Following the completion of my training, I joined an outpatient group practice called Life Changes Group.
 There I provided individual psychotherapy to young adults and adults for a wide variety of presenting concerns, until I opened my practice in 2019.
 I am perinatal mental health certified (PMH-C) by Postpartum Support International, and deeply enjoy supporting folks going through this major life change.

-The nature images throughout my website really resonate as a metaphor for the therapeutic services I offer: the change in landscape with season, the hope of a sunrise, working hard to reach a beautiful vista, and continuous growth and development with proper nurturing.
+The nature images throughout this website serve as a metaphor for the way I approach the therapeutic services I offer: finding the beauty and darkness in change, the hope of a sunrise, the perseverance it requires to reach a beautiful vista, and continuous growth and development with proper nurturing and support.